A “fighting style” is ultimately dependent on the weapon wielded.

 Okay, but what about Maul-class?

 Maul-class is currently theoretical.
-While some starbats do use staff, they are not allowed in competition and have no regulations associated with them…. yet.
+While some starbats do use staff, it is not allowed in official competition and has no regulations associated with it…. yet.